OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - 404 not found page

     - change section layout name to main-grid

-    - change logo into link to home page
+    - format CSS
+    - check classNames for readability

     - add a scroll to top button or a fixed header

-    - build the project page (using skill item component)
+    - build the project page (using skill item component) ✅
-    - build the Scrimba page (using workitem component)
+    - build the Scrimba page (using workitem component) ✅

     - write content for about section